-Surface water quality remains within a healthy range and will continue to be monitored on a quarterly basis in the 2022/2023 reporting period and beyond.
+Surface water quality remains within a healthy range and will continue to be monitored on a quarterly basis in the 2023/2024 reporting period and beyond.
+Planting of Blakely's Red Gum (Eucalyptus blakelyi) and Yellowbox (Eucalyptus melliodora) is scheduled for September 2023 along the riparian zone within the BioBank Area.
+This will improve bank stability over time and reduce the risk of further erosion.